 - Vitamin C, also called ascorbic acid

 Even reluctant students and parents become confident food chemists as they test food for proteins, fats, and simple & complex carbohydrates.
-This kit promotes discovery through hands-on experimentation and gives kids familiarity with basic chemistry lab procedures, like:
+Use this food science kit to put different foods and treats to the test, such as lollipops, oranges, ice cream, potatoes, and more.
+This science experiment kit promotes discovery through hands-on labs and gives kids familiarity with essential procedures, such as:

 - Forming a hypothesis